Slovak Air Force: 1993–present

-On December 12, 2018, Slovakia signed a contract to acquire 14 F-16V/Block 70 with additional equipment.
-All are to be delivered by 2025.
+One of the most significant milestones in the modernization of the Air Force was achieved on December 12, 2018, when Slovakia signed a contract to acquire 14 F-16V/Block 70 with additional equipment.
+Originally, all were to be delivered by 2025, but due to delays and the COVID-19 pandemic deliveries began years later.
 The first completed jet was unveiled by the manufacturer on 7 September 2023, and first two aircraft were delivered to Slovakia on 22 July 2024.
+The last aircraft was handed over to Slovak pilots in the United States in April 2026 and it along with the other three aircraft still in the U.S. are expected to arrive once their training is complete in 2027.

-On April 13, 2022, Slovakia was negotiating with Bayraktar about the procurement of Bayraktar TB2.
-The negotiations been never formally ended.
+After the Russian invasion of Ukraine in 2022, Slovakia donated its S-300PMU air defence system alongside one Mil Mi-2 and four Mil Mi-17 helicopters to Ukraine as aid.
+Then in April, Slovakia began negotiating with Baykar about the procurement of Bayraktar TB2.
+These negotiations been never formally ended.

-S-300PMU surface-to-air missile system of Slovak Air Force given to Ukraine as military aid.
+S-300PMU surface-to-air missile system of the Slovak Air Force that was given to Ukraine as military aid.

-On October 13, 2022, Slovakia joined European Sky Shield Initiative.
-To strengthen future air defense procurement.

-In 2022, Slovakia has donated its S-300 missile system to Ukraine to aid in fighting against the Russian invasion.